 Blue Tongue Skinks are fascinating creatures, not only in looks, but also in personality.
 Good-natured and easy to care for, a Blue Tongue Skink can make a great pet for anyone.

-Before welcoming such an interesting reptile into your home, take a minute to learn about the wild roots of the skink…
+Before welcoming such an interesting reptile into your home and beginning the process of picking out their perfect moniker, take a minute to learn about the wild roots of the skink…

 These mild-mannered, social creatures hail from the semi-desert, mixed woodland, and scrubland regions of Australia, New Guinea, and Tasmania.